 A detailed fracture mechanics evaluation is the most accurate and reliable prediction of process equipment susceptibility to brittle fracture.
 This article provides an overview and discussion on brittle fracture.
-The discussion covers the purpose for evaluating, provides a brief summary of historical failures that were found to be a result of brittle fracture, and describes key components that drive susceptibility to a brittle fracture failure, namely stress, toughness/temperature, and flaw size.
+The discussion covers the reasons to evaluate brittle fracture, provides a brief summary of historical failures that were found to be a result of brittle fracture, and describes key components that drive susceptibility to a brittle fracture failure, namely stress, material toughness, and cracklike defect.
 It also presents industry codes and standards that assess susceptibility to brittle fracture.
 Additionally, a series of case study examples are presented that demonstrate assessment procedures used to mitigate the risk of brittle fracture in process equipment.

 Brian Macejko, Brittle Fracture Assessment and Failure Assessment Diagrams, Analysis and Prevention of Component and Equipment Failures, Vol 11A, ASM Handbook, Edited By Brett A. Miller, Roch J. Shipley, Ronald J. Parrington, Daniel P. Dennies, ASM International, 2021, p 1–8, https://doi.org/10.31399/asm.hb.v11A.a0006809

 Join ASM International

 Being a member of the world’s largest association of materials professionals provides the benefits and resources you need to accomplish your personal and professional goals.